ohiodn8/docimer/README.md

 NB: <small>Image upload is supported on the app, but Heroku app filesystems does not support permanent storage.
 S3 integration via Heroku addons will be added in a new release.</small>

-### If you decide not to launch Docimer on Heroku, you can follow the steps below to install on your server/local machine
+### You can follow the steps below to install on your server/local machine

 ## Dependencies
    <a href="http://www.imagemagick.org/script/download.php" target="_blank">ImageMagick</a>